flightaware/zookeepertcl/README.md

 zk get $znode
 ```

 This creates, sets, and fetches the contents of an *ephemeral node* that only lasts for the life of the process, on zookeeper.
-You need to use the znode ID returned in place of the one you specified the name of the znode is altered by zookeeper based on what you asked for.
-Like /k becomes /k00000000.
-(I think this change only occurs if -ephemeral or -sequence is used.)

 ```tcl
 zk create path ?-value value? ?-ephemeral? ?-sequence? ?-async callback?